schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 In order to create a new mBlock program we go to menu "File" and click on "New".
 In the "Scripts" tab, in "Robots", we pick "mBot Program" and drag and drop it into the scripts area.
 Every mBot program must start with this header.

 Below it, we can attach other compatible blocks.
-For example, let's say that we would like to change the color of the two onboard RGB LEDs.
+For example, let's say that we would like to change the colour of the two onboard RGB LEDs.
 To do that, we pick the "set led on board..." instruction block and drag and drop it just below the mBot header.
 Thereafter, we can configure it further by choosing which ones of the two LEDs we would like to manipulate \(left/right/both\) and what colour to set by choosing values from 0 to 255 for all three red/green/blue settings.
-Through the combination of these three basic colors, we can create all kinds of other composite colors.
+Through the combination of these three basic colours, we can create all kinds of other composite colours.
 For our example let's just choose to turn on "all" LEDs and let's pick 255 for red and 0 \(zero\) for the other two basic colours.
 That should give a plain red colour to both the on-board LEDs.

 ![](/assets/Img.3.15.2.jpg)